Starslayerx/FastStyleTransfer/README.md

 # FastStyleTransfer

-FastStyleTransfer models, save under `scream` directory.
+FastStyleTransfer models, saveed under `scream` directory.
 You can find the style picture in each model directory.
 To load the models, use the `RunStyleNetworks.ipynb` notebook.